viur-framework/viur-control/README.md

 - call "npm start" to start viur-control

-# Installation through your systems package manager
+# Installation via package managers
 - arch:
 there is a "viur-control" package in the AUR